Axbio/MetaCONNET/README.md

 ```

 `--lr` and `--c` are required.
 If you want to combine short reads, please use `--sr` with read1 and read2 file path.
+You can use `--o` to specify a working directory.
 You will need to specify a name for the task as the future prefix for the output file by `--n`.
 MetaCONNT has allowed multithreading, so please remember to include thread numbers `--t` for parallel.